SrDexterGF/Game_Configs/README.md

 ## README 🇬🇧

 System-level optimizations built for competitive gaming on Windows.

-Each profile targets input latency, frametime stability and network stack behavior for its specific title.
+Each profile targets input latency, frametime stability and network stack behavior.

 ### How to use